 Diego Caviglia Ericsson

-Sounds like real Old Testament stuff, wrath of God type stuff.
+Sounds like real Old Testament stuff, the wrath of God type stuff.
 SDN is like fire and brimstone coming down from the skies!
 Rivers and seas boiling!
 Forty years of darkness!
 Earthquakes, volcanoes…the dead rising from the grave!
-Human sacrifice, dogs and cats living together… mass hysteria!
+Human sacrifice, dogs, and cats living together… mass hysteria!

 Or it might just be a better way of doing networking, and no one dies or gets eaten by Godzilla.